baobabyoo/baobabyoo.github.io/pages/students_topics/UsingTelescope_JVLA.md

 ##### 2.3.3 Reference pointing

+Without calibration, the naiive pointing accuracy of the JVLA is ~2 arcmin.
+When your field of view is considerably bigger than that ([check here](https://science.nrao.edu/facilities/vla/docs/manuals/oss/performance/fov)), such pointing error does not lead to a big amplitude error.
+When the field of view is large, pointing calibration only matters when you are carrying out high dynamic-range imaging or mosaic observations, or polarization observations.
+{: .fs-2 }

-For high-frequency observations, we need to include a reference pointing scan every time we slew to a new field, e.g., before your first calibration scan (of any purpose), when you slew from passband to absolute flux calibrator (and vice versa), when you slew from any of these calibrators to the gain calibrator, etc. Here, a *new field* can be defined by an AZ-EL direction that is offset from the current pointing direction by over 20 degrees.
+When the field of view is comparably smaller than the typical pointing errors, for example, in high-frequency observations, we need to include a reference pointing scan every time we slew to a new field, e.g., before your first calibration scan (of any purpose), when you slew from passband to absolute flux calibrator (and vice versa), when you slew from any of these calibrators to the gain calibrator, etc. Here, a *new field* can be defined by an AZ-EL direction that is offset from the current pointing direction by over **20 degrees**.
 Note that even if you are approximately staying around the same field, we still need to do reference pointing calibration approximately every 40 minutes when carrying out nighttime observations.
 In the daytime observations, we may want to do it every 20~30 minutes.
 We should use the standard X-point resource configuration if possible.
 {: .fs-2 }

 In most cases, you can use the calibrator that you are going to integrate on to calibrator reference pointing, e.g., you can perform the standard X-band pointing observations on your passband calibrator before you integrate on your passband calibrator at any other frequency bands.
 The minimum allowable on-source time for reference pointing calibration is **2m30s**.
 If the on-source time is less than that, your pointing calibration will likely fail.
 You can perform reference pointing calibration with an arbitrarily longer duration but that will reduce the time for you to integrate on your target source.